Vicki Hollub: Awards and honors

 In 2023, Hollub ranked 50th in Forbes list of "World's 100 most powerful women".

 She was ranked 38th on Fortune's list of Most Powerful Women in 2023.

 Hollub was elected to the National Academy of Engineering in 2024 for leadership in energy company management and advocating for carbon management solutions.

-In 2025 WPC Energy awarded Hollub its prestigious Dewhurst Award in recognition of her leadership and contributions to the energy industry.
+In 2025 she was inducted into the Texas Women's Hall of Fame.

 Boards and councils

-She was elected to the board of directors at Occidental Petroleum in December 2015.
+Hollub was elected to the board of directors at Occidental Petroleum in December 2015.
+She joined the board of Lockheed Martin in 2018.
 She is the U.S. chair for the U.S.-Colombia Business Council.
 She also is on the boards of Khalifa University for Science and Technology in Abu Dhabi and the American Petroleum Institute.
 Hollub is a member of the Society of Petroleum Engineers (SPE).

-Personal life

-Hollub is a longtime fan of her alma mater's Alabama Crimson Tide football program, particularly under former coach Bear Bryant.